gwtproject/gwt-site/src/main/markdown/eco/application.md

 For more information about domino-mvp, see: [domino-mvp at GitHub](https://github.com/DominoKit/domino-mvp)

-Domino-historie is a wrapper for the browser history state API.
+Domino-history is a wrapper for the browser history state API.

-For more information about domino-history, see: [domino-history at GitHub](https://github.com/DominoKit/domino-history)
+For more information about domino-history, see: [domino-history at GitHub](https://dominokit.com/solutions/domino-history/v1)

 ## Nalu<a id="nalu"></a>